manuelleduc/Funcon4J/README.md

 -Dgraal.TraceTruffleCompilationDetails=true camllight.CamlLightTruffle
 ```

-During the execution, if hotspot compilation are triggered by Truffle, a dumps directory will be created with the dumps sorted, and idealgraphvisualizer will display the nodes of the intermediate representation
+During the execution, if hotspot compilation are triggered by Truffle, a dumps directory will be created, and idealgraphvisualizer will display the nodes of the intermediate representation

 **Complementary jvm options**